levon003/levon003.github.io/_posts/2024-10-07-python-wrapping.md

 )
 ```

 `get_monitor_singleton` is a method that retrieves a singleton class instance that will do whatever monitoring activities we need to do.
 The Langfuse implementation called the function that retrieves this singleton `initialize`.
-I think that's a bit confusing since all the function currently does is retrieve this singleton, but conceptually this function initializes a wrapped function invocation by retrieving the monitor object.
-For this demo, I just had the monitor object keep track of the function calls in a list:
+I think that's a bit confusing since all the function currently does is retrieve this singleton, but conceptually this function _initializes_ monitoring within the wrapped function invocation by retrieving the monitor object.
+For this demo, I just had the monitor object keep track of function calls in a list:

 ```python
 class ReMonitor: